okta/okta.github.io/_source/_docs/api/resources/idps.md

 {% api_operation GET /api/v1/idps/*:id*/users/*:uid*/credentials/tokens %}

 Okta doesn't import all the user information from a social provider.
-If the app needs information which isn't imported, it can request a token from this endpoint, then make an API call to the social provider with the token to get the additional information.
+If the app needs information which isn't imported, it can get the user token from this endpoint, then make an API call to the social provider with the token to request the additional information.

 ##### Request Parameters
 {:.api .api-request .api-request-params}